GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *  Typesetting simultaneous sub- and super-scripts has improved (i.e., when a symbol should have both a subscript and and a superscript).

+*  The custom symbol macro codes now allow for an unspecified symbol code (**?**), which means the desired code will be given as last item on each data record.
+Such custom symbols must be specified with uppercase **-SK**.

 Program-specific improvements
 -----------------------------